getodk/docs/aggregate-upgrade.rst

 .. warning::

    The primary upgrade impact is the loss of all registered users and their privileges (what the manual steps above do).
 Beta 3 changes the user configuration.
-Registered users are now either gmail accounts or ODK Aggregate usernames.
+Registered users are now either Gmail accounts or ODK Aggregate usernames.
 ODK Aggregate now supports only anonymous access and/or registered users.

 .. _v0.9xtov1.x: